Sōichirō Yamamoto

 Sōichirō Yamamoto (山本 崇一朗, Yamamoto Sōichirō) is a Japanese manga artist.
-He is known for writing and illustrating Teasing Master Takagi-san, In the Heart of Kunoichi Tsubaki, and When Will Ayumu Make His Move?.
+He is known for writing and illustrating Teasing Master Takagi-san, Fudatsuki no Kyōko-chan, In the Heart of Kunoichi Tsubaki, When Will Ayumu Make His Move? and Mane Mane Nichi Nichi, some of which were run simultaneously during their publication.

 Personal life

 Yamamoto was born and raised in the town of Tonoshō in Shōdoshima, an island part of Kagawa Prefecture.
 His hometown would later serve as the setting for Teasing Master Takagi-san.

 He is a graduate of Kyoto Seika University Faculty of Art.